-A shaft bearing and three (3) seals are provided in each end plate.
+1. A shaft bearing is provided in each end plate.
 Each bearing is equipped with two grease retention seals and is factory lubricated.
 These bearings DO NOT require re-lubrication for the lifetime of the bearing.

 II.
 ROTOR SHAFT PACKING RINGS